-Every seed variety proposed to be released in Indonesia must undergo an adaptation test for seasonal crops or observation test for annual crops.
+MOA Regulation No. 37/2006 stated that every seed variety proposed to be released in Indonesia must undergo an adaptation test for seasonal crops or observation test for annual crops.
 Before conducting the test, the requestor must report to the National Seed Agency (BBN), which evaluates tests and reports the results to the MOA.
-After completing the test, the license from the variety holder must be attached to the introductory varieties, the parent seed description must be attached to the hybrid varieties, and the GMO must meet biosecurity requirements.

-All written proposals for tested and named variety releases must be submitted to the MOA through the BBN.
-For every introductory hybrid variety, it must be documented that the seed can be produced in Indonesia, and must have attached a guarantee letter from the seed release requestor containing a statement that the F1 hybrid seed will be produced in Indonesia within two years after the date of the release.
+After completing the test, the license from the variety holder must be attached to the introductory varieties, the parent seed description must be attached to the hybrid varieties, and the GMO must meet bio-security requirements.
+Every introductory hybrid variety must document that the seed can be produced in Indonesia, and must attach a guarantee letter from the seed release requestor containing a statement that the F1 hybrid seed will be produced in Indonesia within two years after the date of the release.
+A released variety will be published in a Minister Decision letter on variety release